scriptingstudio/msomtu/README.md

 ***Msomtu*** is Microsoft Office for Mac Maintenance Utility.

 ## Description
-Microsoft Office 2016 for Mac uses an isolated resource architecture (sandboxing), so the MSO apps duplicate all of the components in their own application container that's waisting gigabytes of your disk space.
+Microsoft Office 2016 for Mac uses an isolated resource architecture (sandboxing), so the MSO apps duplicate all of the components in their own application container waisting gigabytes of your disk space and making MSO unmanageable.
 This script safely removes (thinning) extra parts of the folowing components: UI languages; proofing tools; fontlist files (.plist); OS duplicated font files.
 It also can backup/copy font files to predefined and user defined destinations.
 ## Requirements
 * Microsoft Office 2016 for Mac 15.17 or later.